BentoOre0/Portfolio/GravSim/README.md

 1. **Mouse Controls:**
    - **Left Click (MOUSEBUTTONDOWN, button 1):**
-     - Create a new planet at the mouse position.
+     - Create a new planet at the mouse position, enters creation mode.
    - **Right Click (MOUSEBUTTONDOWN, button 3):**
      - Create a new planet at the mouse position with random orbital velocity around an existing planet.
    - **Mouse Wheel Scroll (MOUSEBUTTONDOWN, button 4 or 5):**